mfaeezshabbir/inkspiree/FINAL-STATUS-REPORT.md

 ## 🚀 READY FOR PRODUCTION

-The Inkspire infinite canvas application is now production-ready with:
+The Inkspiree infinite canvas application is now production-ready with:

 1. **Stable Architecture**: No runtime errors or memory leaks
 2. **Professional UI**: Modern, intuitive interface with smooth animations